PINTO0309/onnx2tf/README.md

     Numerical values other than dynamic dimensions are ignored.
     Ignores --batch_size if specified at the same time as --batch_size.

+  -sh SHAPE_HINTS [SHAPE_HINTS ...], \
+      --shape_hints SHAPE_HINTS [SHAPE_HINTS ...]
+    Shape hints for input tensors containing dynamic dimensions.
+    Specify input shapes for test inference with -cotof or -coto.
+    The format is
+    "i1:dim0,...,dimN" "i2:dim0,...,dimN" "i3:dim0,...,dimN"
+    When there is only one input, for example, "data:1,3,224,224"
+    When there are multiple inputs, for example, "data1:1,3,224,224" "data2:1,3,112" "data3:5"
+    A value of 1 or more must be specified.
+    Numerical values other than dynamic dimensions are ignored.

   -nlt, --no_large_tensor
     Suppresses constant bloat caused by Tile OP when optimizing models in onnxsim.
     See: https://github.com/daquexian/onnx-simplifier/issues/178